Advanced Master of Intellectual Property and ICT Law

 Three languages, evening courses, two options

 This programme has been recognized by the Order of Flemish Bar for 32 legal points.
 If you specialise in the general programme Intellectual Property Rights, a majority of the courses are in Dutch and French.
-If you decide to specialise in ICT (new from the academic year 2012-2013), you can follow courses in English.
-The program consists of 5 mandatory subjects (for which you have a choice of three between IP or ICT); elective subjects (from a total of 10 elective courses) and a masters thesis.
+If you decide to specialise in ICT, you can follow all courses in English.
+The program consists of 5 mandatory subjects (for which you have a choice of three between IP or ICT); elective subjects (from a total of 11 elective courses) and a masters thesis.
 Both options are evening programmes.

 As a Master of Intellectual Property Law: